libbyschuknight/tid_til/rails/active_record.md

 `count` will always run a query

-`length` will only run the query the firs time
+`length` will only run the query the first time and than return the length

 `size` will decide which out of `count` and `length` to use